bajoski34/mcp-flutterwave/README.md

 # mcp-flutterwave
 An [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that enables AI assistants to interact with Flutterwave, providing tools for confirming transactions, send failed hooks, and more.

-## Warning!!!
-This MCP is in active development.

 ## Features

 - Confirm Transactions (Already included)